Abuelodelanada/pepe-emacs-config/README.md

 Inspired by the great Juan Pedro Fisanotti and his wonderful [fisa-vim-config](https://github.com/fisadev/fisa-vim-config), I share my [Emacs](https://www.gnu.org/software/emacs/) config.
 This is my personal Emacs configuration, built according to my personal preferences, without any justification to think it's the best possible emacs configuration.
-If you like it, great! :) It's mainly oriented to PHP software development, but many of its features are useful for other languages and editing tasks.
+If you like it, great! :) It's mainly oriented to PHP and Python software development, but many of its features are useful for other languages and editing tasks.

 This Emacs config have some useful modules: